 Note that I split my time between San Jose and the general San Francisco Bay Area and Santa Cruz and the general Monterey Bay Area and that I also travel outside these areas so my availability will depend upon where I am at the time.

 Unfortunately, no. No mobile VIN verifier can verify a vehicle once it has gotten a salvage title from any state.
 Only the CHP can verify salvaged vehicles.
+However, if you need a vehicles verified so that you can get a salvage title and you have non-salvage supporting documents, then I can verify it.

 To get the exact cost of a vehicle verification at its location, simply use the Quote Request Form found on the Costs page of this site.
 It will accurately calculate the driving distance from my closest location to your vehicle, provide the price of verifying the first vehicle, and will give you information on the cost of verifying additional vehicles during the same visit.
 The first 10 miles are included in the basic price so the form will calculate any mileage over this distance.